-Facing Your Fears (in the professional world)
+Facing Your Fears in the Professional World

 3 min read

 Last week, I came across an opportunity that really sparked my interest.
-And usually, when I’m excited about or heavy interested in something, I send a note directly to who is in charge not just human resources.
+And usually, when I’m excited about or highly interested in something, I send a note directly to who is in charge not just human resources.
 In this case, the department head happened to be the CEO.

 After seeing the posting, I began milling over if it is appropriate to reach out to the CEO.

 Then, over the course of 48 hours, I penned, edited, and re-edited an email, each time building up more courage.

 Right before I hit send, I said to myself, “Are you really going to be this bold?” — I mean my subject title was, Why I’m Your Next Director.
 Then I told myself what I usually tell myself when facing these types of cold call outreach, what really do I have to lose?